zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-nuget-packages.md

 The following sections describe the various NuGet packages by category.

+**NOTE**: The list of NuGet packages that contain extensions is contributed to by extension developers who ship the packages.
+Absence of an extension package from the list does not imply that the package does not exist, or does not ship.
+To verify whether an extension ships a NuGet package, reach out to the respective teams at [https://aka.ms/portalfx/uservoice](https://aka.ms/portalfx/uservoice) or [portalfx-extensions-contacts](portalfx-extensions-contacts).

 ### Development

 After installation, NuGet packages that are used for development are listed in the `NuGet Package Manager` tool in the **Visual Studio** project for the extension that is being built.